alphagov/govuk-developer-docs/source/manual/get-started.html.md

 The GDS CLI repository is private, so you'll need to follow the GitHub setup instructions above for the download to work.

+Test that both tools work by running `gds --help` and `gds govuk connect --help`.

+> If you see `fatal: no such path in the working tree`, it's because you're using ZSH, which has `gds` set up as a Git alias.
+You can either remove that alias by adding `unalias gds` to your `~/.zshrc`, or use `gds-cli` instead of `gds` for all the relevant commands.

 ## 3. Set up govuk-docker

 We use a Docker environment - [govuk-docker][] - for local development.